 Community of Learning

 As a community founded on Christian faith, Little River United Church of Christ places great emphasis on God’s presence in the world.
-Our Faith Formation programs encourage us to discover the impact and relevance of "living in God’s realm" in our everyday lives.
+Our Youth and Adult education programs encourage us to discover the impact and relevance of "living in God’s realm" in our everyday lives.

-From Sunday morning church school for children and youth, to dynamic adult programming throughout the week, Little River offers engaging, thought-provoking faith formation opportunities for all ages.
+From Sunday morning church school for children and youth, to dynamic adult programming throughout the week, Little River offers an engaging, thought-provoking community of learning for all ages.

 Church School Classes